 When Phil Southwell, 61, from Bedmond, was diagnosed with oesophageal cancer in April 2015, he was given 6-18 months to live.
-Three years on, he’s still cracking jokes and keen to tell everyone how the Hospice has helped him to live his precious life well...
+The Hospice helped him to live his precious life well...

 “It all started in March 2015.
 I’d been on heart meds for two or three years since having a mild heart attack but for a couple of weeks I’d been struggling to eat.
 We’d gone out for dinner with my daughter in law and I was enjoying my favourite steak when all of a sudden I had a really severe pain in my chest.